blacksleepaudio/Pedal-Graphic-Materials/README.md

 <br>

-### 10. Apply RDGW_WHITE on the duplicate layer, then rename layer to "WHITE".
+### 10. Apply RDG_WHITE on the duplicate layer, then rename layer to "WHITE".

 ![image](https://github.com/user-attachments/assets/7b1a2d4e-cc88-4e2c-8a0c-3f17d87041b7)